lyozamp/avalanche_analysis/README.md

 ## Overview of the Analysis:

-The framework for this project was to analyze avalanche data from Snowbound Solutions LLC based out of Boise, ID and present our findings to the owner.
-This data was presented to us from a family friend of Rylee's who is also the owner of Snowbound Solutions LLC.
+The framework for this project was to analyze avalanche data from Snowbound Solutions LLC based out of Boise, ID and present our findings to the owner, Scott.
+This data was presented to us from Scott who is a family friend of Rylee's.
+As seen in our converted and cleaned avalanche_data.csv file, observations range from November 2015 to December of 2021 and include observation location with various weather parameters noted as well as a hazard score.
 We realize that although predicting natural phenomenons are relatively difficult, this analysis might help answer a key question: Based on weather conditions, what is the probability of an avalanche occurring?

 # Second Segment: Build the Pieces

 ## Resources:

-Converted the provided Json files into CSV files
+Converted the provided Json files from Snowbound Solutions LLC into CSV files

 Database: Postgres SQL

 Machine Learning: Supervised Model

 Coding: Python - Pandas

 Visualization: Tableau

 ## Purpose: